Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Evaluation

-\textbf{Knowledge Distillation.} Although \modelname{} can be effectively applied to predict user satisfaction as shown above, since \modelname{} requires GPT-4 prompting, it is still inefficient to apply USE at web scale (e.g., there have been more than 5 billion conversations in Bing Copilot to date~\cite{convo_nums}.
+Although \modelname{} can be effectively applied to predict user satisfaction as shown above, since \modelname{} requires GPT-4 prompting, it is still inefficient to apply USE at web scale (e.g., there have been more than 5 billion conversations in Bing Copilot to date~\cite{convo_nums}.
 To address this, we propose a knowledge distillation process for each of the rubric items to reduce the cost of the evaluation process.
-Given the rubric item, we prompt GPT-4 to label another 100K Bing Copilot conversations for knowledge distillation (the label represents whether or not the conversational pattern described by the rubric item appears in the conversation).
-80K of the conversations is for training and 20K conversation is for testing.
-We first calculate an embedding for each conversation (e.g., using OpenAI ada-002) and train a classifier (Logistic Regression) to distill knowledge from GPT-4 (i.e., learn a mapping from embedding to rubric label).
+Given the rubric item, we prompt GPT-4 to label a set of conversations for training (the label represents whether or not the conversational pattern described by the rubric item appears in the conversation).
+Then we calculate an embedding for the conversation (e.g., using OpenAI ada-002) and train a classifier (Logistic Regression) to distill GPT-4 knowledge (i.e., learn a mapping from embedding to rubric label).

 We use the above process to distill knowledge from GPT-4 for one of the satisfaction rubric items (Gratitude) and one of the dissatisfaction rubric items (Negative Feedback).
 Specifically, we train a Gratitude classifier and a Negative-Feedback classifier.
 The effectiveness of knowledge distillation is shown in Figure~\ref{fig:s1_auc} and Figure~\ref{fig:d1_auc}.
 A higher AUC metric indicates that the classifier can successfully distill the knowledge from GPT-4 for the given rubric item.
 We compare the performance of the distilled model with two different embeddings: OpenAI's text-embedding-ada-002~\cite{openai_embeddings} and multilingual E5~\cite{hugging_e5}.
 As a baseline we compare to an embedding-based sentiment classifier: XLM-roBERTa~\cite{hugging_roberta}.
+The results show that ada-002 is the most effective text embedding model for knowledge distillation, so we use that in the experiments below.